Tuning on Teradata is all about minimizing costs and maximizing parallelism.

 Parallelism on Teradata is based on three components: The AMPs (or access module processors), the PEs (or Parsing Engines), and the BYNET, a network connecting Parsing Engines and AMPs and AMPs among each other.

-Together these components are handling each SQL request.
+Together these components handle each SQL request.

 The Parsing Engine is the entry point into the database.
 As users log on to the database, they establish a Teradata session.
 Within each of these sessions, users submit SQL requests.